 - Evacuations: Areas of San Miguel, Mora, and Taos counties.

 - Cause: The Hermits Peak Fire started as a prescribed burn that spread out of boundaries.
-The Calf Canyon Fire’s cause is under investigation.
+The Calf Canyon Fire was caused by a pile burn holdover from January that remained dormant under the surface through three winter snow events before reemerging in April.

 - Area Vegetation: Heavy mixed conifer, ponderosa pine, brush, and grass.